coderkhalide/Amazing-Restful-APIs/README.md

 # Amazing Restful APIs

-Here we have some amazing Restful APIs
+Here we have some free amazing Restful APIs

 ## APIs